Abdul Kanneh: Toronto Argonauts

-Ottawa Redblacks (II)
+Ottawa Redblacks (second stint)

-Upon entering free agency, Kanneh signed with his original CFL team, the Redblacks, on February 11, 2020 to a one-year contract.
+Upon entering free agency, Kanneh signed with his original CFL team, the Redblacks, on February 11, 2020, to a one-year contract.
 He re-signed with Ottawa on January 25, 2021.
 Kanneh played in eight games for the Redblacks in 2021, contributing with 28 defensive tackles, three interceptions and one touchdown.
 Kanneh and Ottawa agreed to a contract extension on February 1, 2022.

+Kanneh played in 12 regular season games in 2022 where he had 37 defensive tackles, two interceptions, and one forced fumble.
+In 2023, he again played in 12 regular season games and recorded 39 defensive tackles and one interception.
+He became a free agent on February 13, 2024.